 When it comes to producing church capital campaign material, aim to keep things clear, sharp, and professional.
 You want people to know that this campaign will exist for a period of time — and you want to make it as easy as possible for people to give.

-Your marketing handouts and web presence should be consistent in their graphics, especially since your campaign may stretch over several years.
+Your church marketing handouts and web presence should be consistent in their graphics, especially since your campaign may stretch over several years.
 And you'll want to adopt a slogan that is forward-looking and thoughtful.
 Before you launch your campaign, make sure that you have a consistent visual presence, simple materials printed and ready to go, and a digital presence.